 You could call them up — yes speak to them live on your telephone (read as “cell phone” for the younger generations).
-Or you could friend them on whatever social networking site is popular or maybe email them.
-And while the U.S. Postal Service is still in business, you could even send them a real paper letter!
+Or you could friend them on whatever social networking site is popular at the time or maybe just email them.
+And while the U.S. Postal Service is still in business, you could even send them a real paper letter! (gasp)

 Everyone is unique and files away memories in their brains differently than someone else.